 Carolinas Medical Center

-The outpatient experience at CMC is coordinated by Dr. Linda Mundle.
+The outpatient experience at CMC is coordinated by Site Director Dr. Linda Mundle.
 This experience includes community mental health settings and crisis settings.
 Students may work in an emergency setting as well as afternoons in outpatient clinics with their precpetors during part of the rotation.
 Dr. Mundle will provide additional information about outpatient experiences for students assigned to CMC.

 Central Regional Hospital and UNC